BemiHQ/bemi/docs/docs/orms/prisma.md

 const prisma = withPgAdapter(new PrismaClient());
 ```

-Now you can specify custom application context that will be passed with all data changes by following the code examples below.
+Now you can specify custom application context that will be automatically passed with all data changes by following the code examples below.
 Application context:

 * Is bound to the current asynchronous runtime execution context, for example, an HTTP request.
 * Is used only with `INSERT`, `UPDATE`, `DELETE` SQL queries performed via Prisma.
 Otherwise, it is a no-op.
-* Is passed directly into PG Write-Ahead Log with data changes without affecting the SQL queries or DB schema.
+* Is passed directly into PG [Write-Ahead Log](https://www.postgresql.org/docs/current/wal-intro.html) with data changes without affecting the structure of the database and SQL queries.

 ### Express.js